School Safety and Belonging

 - State and local tip lines for students:

-- Safe2Say Something (S2SS) is a statewide anonymous tip line for students in grades 5 - 12.
-The tip line can be used to inform about bullying issues, and concern for the safety and welfare of peers.
+- Safe2Say Something (S2SS) is a statewide anonymous tip line for students in grades 5-12.
+The tip line can be used to report bullying issues and concerns for the safety and welfare of peers.
 Students receive a refresher on using the system each school year.

 - See Something; Say Something, a local tip line, has been established by the Northern York County Regional Police Department.
 The tip line phone number is 717-467-8355.

-- Safe2Say Something (S2SS) is a statewide anonymous tip line for students in grades 5 - 12.
-The tip line can be used to inform about bullying issues, and concern for the safety and welfare of peers.
+- Safe2Say Something (S2SS) is a statewide anonymous tip line for students in grades 5-12.
+The tip line can be used to report bullying issues and concerns for the safety and welfare of peers.
 Students receive a refresher on using the system each school year.

 - Alive @ 25 program within the High School Driver’s Education course